 Drinks included: Soft drinks, house wine and local spirits are included at Mwamba, but note that fine wines, champagne and imported spirits and liqueurs are charged as extras.

 Photography holidays: Mwamba Bushcamp has two hides for general wildlife, plus the carmine bee-eater hide.
 These are great for photographers, attracting the caliber of Frans Lanting and Andy Rouse.
-In addition, all Mwamba’s 4WD vehicles have bean bags, camera covers and extra camera rests – and their guides are acutely aware of what photographers want.See more ideas for Photographic in Zambia
+In addition, all Mwamba’s 4WD vehicles have bean bags, camera covers and extra camera rests – and their guides are acutely aware of what photographers want.See more ideas for Photography holidays in Zambia

 Walking safaris: Mwamba lies in a game-rich area which suits safari walks, and the guides here are some of the more experienced in the valley.
 Guests who combine a stay at Mwamba with its sister camp Kaingo usually walk from camp to camp.See more ideas for Walking safaris in Zambia

 Attitude towards children: Mwamba is happy to take children over the age of 8 who are sensible and well-behaved.
 However, families with children aged 9–10 years are required to book a private vehicle, unless the family has sole use of the camp.
 This can make Kaingo Camp an expensive option for a family of just three or four.